raimeii/soft3202_major/major_project/README.md

 Distinction Extra Feature: <br>
 Progress indicator will spin with api call is initiated, and then turn to done with a check mark when the call is finished. <br>

+Exam implementation details: <br>
+New shortcuts have been added: <br>
+Ctrl + J to add a selected article to the saved list <br>
+Ctrl + K to remove a selected article from the saved list <br>

+In order to open an article using its URL: <br>
+- Double-click the article from the list or single click/hover using tab/arrow keys + press enter <br>

+Single clicks will now only highlight the selected article for the articles-with-tag and the saved articles list views <br>
+to accommodate adding/removing to the saved list <br>

+In order to save an article to your saved list: <br>
+- Single left-click or hover using tab+arrow keys on the article you are interested in (from the article results list) <br>
+- Use the "Add to saved list" button or use the corresponding shortcut <br>

+In order to delete an article from your saved list: <br>
+ - Single left-click or hover using tab+arrow keys on the article you are interested in removing (from the saved articles list) <br>
+ - Use the "Delete from saved list" button or use the corresponding shortcut <br>

 Citations: <br>
 Task 3 for inspiration for setting up GUI and keyboard shortcuts <br>
 HelloHTTP from the modules for most of the HTTP handling in both input/output handler classes. <br>